nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user has the application launched.

 Step 2.
-The user executes `find-s John Doe` to search for tutors with the name "John" or "Doe".
-The command is parsed in the `AddressBookParser`.
+The user executes `find-s John Doe` to search for tutors whose name contains "John" or "Doe.
+The command is parsed in the
+`AddressBookParser`.

 Step 3. `FindScheduleCommandParser` is created, and constructs a `TutorNameContainsKeywordsPredicate` which matches for any of the search keywords.
 A `FindScheduleCommand` object is then constructed with this predicate.

 Step 4.
-The `LogicManager` calls the `execute()` method in `FindScheduleCommand` which sets the predicate of the filtered schedule list in `ModelManager` to be the predicate created earlier.
+The `LogicManager` calls the `execute` method in `FindScheduleCommand` which sets the predicate of the filtered schedule list in `ModelManager` to be the predicate created earlier.

 Step 5.
 The result of the command execution is encapsulated as a `CommandResult` object which is returned back from